tdlong/Peromyscus_power_bleed/README.md

 3. path to list of gzipped vcf filepaths
 4. path to subset list of individuals
 5. path to full list of individuals
-6. path to output file of relatedness values